kif01/Going-Serverless-in-Watson-Assistant/README.md

 # Going-Serverless-in-Watson-Assistant
-This repo contains assets for a webinar that shows how to build a Watson Assistant chatbot integrated with IBM Cloud Functions
+This repo contains assets for a webinar that shows how to build a Watson Assistant chatbot integrated with IBM Cloud Functions.

 # Instructions
 1- Log in to your [IBM Cloud Account](https://cloud.ibm.com/login) <br>